Monomial warm inflation revisited: Perturbations

 where $^{T}$ indicates matrix transposition.
 With this notation, $\boldsymbol{A}$ is a $4\times 4$ matrix, $\boldsymbol{B}$ is a column vector (both given in App.\,\ref{matrices}) and \eq{eq:Langevin} is a system of Langevin equations.
 In order to solve it we use the initial conditions \eq{eq:inicondsperts} evaluated at some initial time $N_i$, which can be expressed as

 where $k_i$ is the scale that crosses the horizon at the time at which the initial conditions are set $k_i=H(N_i)a(N_i)$.
-This time needs to be set sufficiently before the crossing time of the scale of interest, $k$.
-Typically, a ratio $\sim 100$ between $k$ and $k_i$ is sufficient for accurate results.
+For the results in this paper, we take $k/k_i \simeq 100$ unless stated otherwise (which is only the case in Sec.\,\ref{quantumn}).
 The system of Langevin equations can be solved using, e.g.\ a fixed time-step Runge Kutta method.
 Averaging over many solutions (for different realizations of the noise) we can obtain the (averaged) power spectrum of curvature fluctuations\,\cite{Ballesteros:2022hjk}.
 In App.\,\ref{app:statistics} we discuss the statistics of the primordial fluctuations obtained from the system of Langevin equations.

 Defining the two-point statistical moments

 where $P(\bm \Phi ,\bm \Phi^\star,N)$ is the probability density for the system to be in state $\left\{\bm \Phi ,\bm \Phi^\star\right\}$ at time $N$, the system of Langevin equations yields a deterministic differential equation for $\bm{Q}$: